adam-mcguinness/helm-charts/README.md

 ## Structure

-Proxmox Hpyervisor -> Linux LXC Containers -> K3S -> Nginx Ingress Controller -> Rancher
+Proxmox Hypervisor -> Linux LXC Containers -> K3S -> Nginx Ingress Controller -> Rancher

-## Prerequesits
+## Prerequisites
 - Linux Host or WSL
 - kubectl
 - helm
 - vim

-## Proxmox Hpyervisor
+## Proxmox Hypervisor

 This is installed on Bare Metal, just download the .iso [here](https://www.proxmox.com/en/proxmox-virtual-environment/get-started) and make a bootable usb stick with RUFUS.
 Download rufus [here](https://rufus.ie/en/)

 ## Linux Containers

 These can be set up in proxmox.
 Choose your linux flavor.
-1. Uncheck Privlaged container
+1. Uncheck Unprivileged container
-2. no not strat on create
+2. no not start on create
 3. ssh into proxmox
 4. add the following to `/etc/pve/lxc/<conatinerId>.conf`
     ```